 The Privacy Ledger

 Every capability Viola ships with, what it runs on, what leaves your device, and how to turn it off.
-Open source would let a few developers read our code.
-This table lets everyone read what we do.

 Voice pipeline